JoyIbe/Lead-Marketing-Campaign-Analysis-Using-Power-BI-Built-in-Tools/README.md

 Data Cleaning: This process of data cleaning carried out in this project includes:

-- handling missing numeric values,
+- Handling missing numeric values,

 - Merging first and last name columns together and trimming off unwanted spaces,

 - Handling inconsistencies such as incorrect spellings,

-- Grouping age column into intervals of 10,
+- Grouping age column into intervals,

 - Lastly, standardizing specific data fields.